 Education & Young People

 The initiative’s roots lie in a Prince’s Seeing is Believing visit hosted by PCC to Native Child and Family Services Toronto, and Miziwie Biik Aboriginal Employment and Training with some of Toronto’s top business leaders – including Xerox Canada and the Toronto Region Board of Trade.
-The visit was eye opening to those in attendance, and left the burning question of how to break barriers for Aboriginal youth still facing challenges to employment in an age of increasing diversity, and inclusivity.
-A steering committee was formed by PCC with representatives of the aboriginal community, public sector, and business to discuss solutions.
-PCC also engaged Toronto Employment and Social Services and other Aboriginal organizations on what was needed by the community.
+The visit was eye opening to those in attendance, and left the burning question of how to break barriers for Indigenous youth still facing challenges to employment in an age of increasing diversity, and inclusivity.
+A steering committee was formed by PCC with representatives of the Indigenous community, public sector, and business to discuss solutions.
+PCC also engaged Toronto Employment and Social Services and other Indigenous organizations on what was needed by the community.

 In 2014 PCRBN national partner Birch Hill Equity Partners took over a lead role with the program, and has been critical in the development of employment programs with PCRBN.

-Aboriginal Job Seeker Career Market- October 8, 2015
+Indigenous Job Seeker Career Market- October 8, 2015

 - Hosted by Birch Hill Equity Partners and Prince’s Charities Canada.